 ϟϟ-Division „Totenkopf“ redesignated

 From May 1942, elements of the SS-Division Totenkopf were withdrawn to rebuild in France, and new subunits were formed, so that a new Totenkopf Division organized even as the last of the old version bled to death in the Demyansk Pocket.
 Its survivors were finally withdrawn in October 1942, after German counter-attacks had finally driven the Soviets far enough back for the salient to be considered secure.
 At Demjansk, about 80% of its members were killed, wounded or missing in action.
 Only 6,400 Totenkopf soldiers remained alive.
 The Totenkopf Division now received replacements from the general élite pool of Waffen-SS thoroughly trained recruits and was redesignated SS-Panzergrenadier-Division Totenkopf in November 1942, but the division´s affiliation with the Allgemeine-SS in its early years even today stain the reputation of the later-formed élite division 3.SS-Panzer-Division Totenkopf.
+The Totenkopf Division's manpower strength was 21,186 men in December 1942.
 Image: A cheerful-looking unidentified SS-Unterscharführer of the Totenkopf Division 1943.
 Photographer: SS-Kriegsberichter Hermann Grönert.
 U.S. National Archives.
 Fair use.